 And that's it.
-Now every virtual machine can have USB 2.0 functionality.
+Now every virtual machine can have USB 3.0 and USB 2.0 functionality.

 With the settings done, we only need to start our virtual machine.

-Once the installation has finished, we have a complete Windows system within our primary OS.
+Once we finish with the installation, we have a complete Windows system within our primary OS.

-If we try to close the Windows virtual machine from the "X", a prompt will ask us what we want to do.
+If we try to close the Windows virtual machine from the "X" button, a prompt will ask us what we want to do.

 We can Save the machine state, as is, so we can return to the exact point we were, with all the programs running.

 The "Send the shutdown signal" will start the Windows' shutdown procedure.